raifcoonjah/Lyra/README.md

 </ol>

 ### About Lyra
-Lyra is written in plain **100% bash** to make it easy to fork and add changes you deem necessary for your own setup (ps: dont forget to make PR if you find something interesting :D).
+Lyra is written in plain **100% bash** but a ansible version is in the works ;) to make it easy to fork and add changes you deem necessary for your own setup (ps: dont forget to make PR if you find something interesting :D).
 >>> Currently the project is still a work-in-progress, but its **stable** enough for the average user.

 Current Features